-- Human activity is responsiblr for 99% of currently threatened species through habitat loss, introduction of exotic species, and global warming.
+- Human activity is responsible for 99% of currently threatened species through habitat loss, introduction of exotic species, and global warming.

 - Freshwater ecosystems are now one of the most endangered habitats in the world due to human activity.

-Named after the biblical story of the man who rose from the dead, there are several species that were rediscovered after being declared extinct - sometimes for centuries.
-The Lazarus taxon, as they're called, range from tiny mice to miniature marsupials, pygmy elephants, several insects, and a range of birds, and many others.
+Named after the biblical story of the man who rose from the dead, the Lazarus taxon are several species that were rediscovered after being declared extinct, sometimes for centuries.
+These animal species range from tiny mice to miniature marsupials, pygmy elephants, several insects, a range of birds, and many others.

 After falling extinct due to hunting, climate change and loss of habitat, it is surprising when species resurface.
 These are 10 animals that have, figuratively, come back from the dead.